• About

 If you’re looking for a plant-it-and-forget-it type of plant that still produces lots of flowers AND attracts pollinators, then look no further than the black-eyed Susan (Rudbeckia hirta).

-This easy-to-grow wildflower is found throughout North America where you can find it alongside roads, in grassy openings and prairies, and even along the edge of forests.
-They bloom in mid to late summer through fall and vary in height from one foot to several feet tall.
+This easy-to-grow wildflower is found throughout North America, alongside roads, in grassy openings and prairies, and even along the edge of forests.
+It blooms in mid- to late summer through fall and varies in height from one foot to several feet.

 With the dark brown center and bright orange-yellow petals, it resembles a tiny sunflower, which makes sense, as it is in the sunflower family – Asteraceae.